 Through the process, students learn to think and write about their place in a community and in the world.
 They are asked to consider and to celebrate what makes them distinctively themselves.
 They move beyond thinking about whether one person is merely better than another to understanding that we are all individuals with multiple strengths.
 They are excited about what they learn about themselves, and their confidence grows.
 Families, too, are amazed by the growth in their children.
-This process often becomes a family one.
 Although the decision to enroll in CHS was often made by adults, the next step after sixth grade is often a family one.
 As a result, students own the decision for their school in a way that is significant.
 CHS graduates are noted consistently by ongoing schools for their leadership, their community impact, and their ability to fundamentally shift a learning in an impactful way.

 - Our placement team meets with each individual family during the summer before sixth grade to reflect on their student’s growth during their years at CHS and begin to identify their hopes and dreams for their secondary school experience.
 From that place of reflection, we then begin to explore which schools may be good options.

 - During the sixth-grade year, we host a series of coffees to walk families through the placement process.
 There is also an emphasis placed on one-on-one communication as each family will navigate the process differently.